JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Just really need to know the following - `classList.add()`, `classList.remove()`, `classList.toggle()`, and `classList.contains()`.

 - <strong>SMOOTH SCROLLING OLD SCHOOL</strong>
-- The `const s1coords.getBoundingClientRect()` returns an object rectangle (the s1coords is are the coordinatesproviding information about the size of an element and its position relative to the viewport.
+- The `const s1coords.getBoundingClientRect()` returns an object rectangle (the s1coords is are the coordinates providing information about the size of an element and its position relative to the viewport.
 - The `console.log(e.target.getBoundingClientRect());` - `e` is the event object automatically passed into the function when an event (like a click) happens.
 `e.target` refers to the actual DOM element that was clicked. `.getBoundingClientRect()` is a method that returns the position and size of that element relative to the viewport (not the entire document).
 -  `console.log('Current scroll (X/Y)', window.scrollX, window.scrollY);` - doing this you can see where the coordinates from where you have scrolled in the viewport, from the original point.
 Obviously x is from left-right, y is from top-bottom.